apache/echarts-handbook/contents/en/how-to/cross-platform/server.md

 // Output a string
 const svgStr = chart.renderToSVGString();

-// If chart is no longer useful, consider dispose it to release memory. chart.dispose();
+// If chart is no longer useful, consider disposing it to release memory. chart.dispose();
 chart = null;
 ```